input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 and make note of the docker image `store_cardano_node_1`.

 # 5 Initialising the sidechain
-We describe initialization of the sidechain.
+We describe initialisation of the sidechain.
 As an overview, we will
 - Generate an initial committee
 - Find a UTxO a distinguished UTxO to spend (which is used to ensure that this sidechain is unique)
-- Initializing the sidechain
+- Initialising the sidechain

 1. Generating the initial committee using the `trustless-sidechain-gen-signatures`.
 In the root of the project directory, run
 ```